AlbertovanEckeveld/ai-webcam/README.md

 ![Webcam Prototype](img/ai-webcam-frame.jpg)

 ## Installation
-To set up the AI powered webcam on your Raspberry Pi, follow these steps:
+To set up the AI powered webcam on your Raspberry Pi (zero 2w), follow these steps:

 0. Clone the repository:
    ```bash